Pros and Cons: Online and On-Campus Event Management Courses

 - Diverse Student Attendance – Because online courses can be completed from anywhere with an Internet connection, these courses are seeing a much more diverse enrollment than traditional courses.
 We’re talking students from Melbourne, London, and New York – all in the same course.
 This is such a great opportunity to network and learn from others’ experiences.
 I can personally say that some of my best event management tips have come from event planners from all across the globe.

 - Financial Aid – event planning classes online don’t offer traditional financial assistance, but many offer payment plan options.

 - Self-Discipline – Though flexibility is very appealing to many students, as with any online course, online event management courses require self-discipline.
 The majority of these courses have open deadlines, meaning you can complete the work at your own pace (pro or con?!).
-For some, this may cause a sense of procrastination, however, there are a few popular online courses, such as Success Academy, that offers mentorship and accountability to curb this struggle.
+For some, this may cause a sense of procrastination, however, there are a few popular online courses, such as Event Business Academy, that offers mentorship and accountability to curb this struggle.

 The Pros of On-Campus Event Management Courses:

 - Auditory Learning Environment– Though a vast majority of students prefer to learn material at their own pace and with their own techniques, some students still prefer the traditional method of learning – sitting at a desk taking notes while an instructor lectures about the material.
 Because this method is a mold and offers very little customization, traditional courses are struggling to compete against the flexibility and customization of online courses.